 Muslims are also keen to share food with Muslim and non-Muslim neighbours and friends as the Prophet (pbuh) advised: ‘He does not truly believe who eats his fill while his neighbour remains hungry by his side.’
 (Hadith Bayhaqi).

 In many Muslim countries there is a tradition of organising free food kitchens for poor people during Ramadan.
 In the West, many Muslims volunteer or donate to local charities or food banks, or projects such as Islamic Relief’s Ramadan food pack programme.
 Last year, our Ramadan food pack programme reached over a million people across the globe.

 The Prophet Muhammad (pbuh) discouraged waste – especially of food and water – as God says in the Qur’an: “Eat and drink and don’t be wasteful.
 Verily Allah dislikes those who waste.”
 (Qur’an 7:31) Ramadan is a good opportunity to re-evaluate and cut down on consumption and waste.

 The Prophet (pbuh) was the most generous of people, and he was even more generous in Ramadan.
 Many Muslims try to do their annual Zakat, charitable giving, in Ramadan each year.
 It is important to pay the Zakat al Fitr before the Eid prayer.
 People are motivated to do more this month, since spiritual rewards for both worship and charity are multiplied at this time.

 Our annual Ramadan campaign enables people to share the joys and blessings of the holy month with families across the globe.
-The donations we received last year alone allowed us to distribute over 200,000 food packs to 1.5 million people in 30 countries.

 We aim to reach even more people this year so help us by donating today.